Geographic Information System Program

 The two primary data sets maintained by Tuolumne County are the cadastral parcel layer and the road centerline files.
 Attributes for parcels include zoning, and related layers include the general plan land use designations, supervisor districts, school districts, voting precincts, and other special districts such as fire prevention, water, and other utilities.
 The road files include official road names and address ranges and are used by the Transportation and Engineering divisions.

 We have two types of GIS map viewers available to the Public:

-- A new Flex viewer for General Plan and Zoning is now available.
-Layers include General Plan Land Use Designation, zoning as an attribute to the parcels, and Supervisor District boundaries.
+- A Flex viewer for General Plan and Zoning includes layers such as General Plan Land Use Designation, zoning as an attribute to the parcels, and Supervisor District boundaries.

 - Supervisors Map Viewer has layers such as Supervisor District boundaries, Voting Precinct boundaries, parcel information such as zoning, General Plan Designations.

 - Building Viewer has information needed for designers when preparing new building plans, such as Snowload values, elevation, Climate zone, and parcel zoning districts.

 - Proposed General Plan Update has layer representing the parcels that are involved in the County project to change the Land Use Designations for approximately 4,000 parcels in the County.
 Users can see where the parcels are located and what is being proposed to change.